design-automation-edu/urban-prototyping-2018/xin_yi/iteration2.md

 The potential for integrating public space and community and recreation space within each urban block can be achieved by providing a sheltered area within the atrium of the podium block.
 In terms of building performance, this helps to increase the passive area ratio of the building.

-![Community and recreation space within atrium and podium block](imgs/02communityarea.jpg)
+![Community and recreation space within atrium and podium block](imgs/02communityarea.jpg) Figure 2.1 Community and recreation space within atrium and podium block

 ### Changes from iteration #01